clinbio-lab/gbtools/README.md

 # Genetic Barcode Tool

-This tool allows you to generate MinHash-based barcodes from VCF files or compare them with previously generated and serialized barcodes.
+This tool allows you to generate barcodes from VCF files or compare them with previously generated barcodes.
 It provides two main functionalities:

 1. **Barcode Generation:** To compute a barcode from a single VCF file.
-2. **Barcode Comparison:** To compare MinHash signatures between a VCF file and a previously serialized string (e.g., from a database).
+2. **Barcode Comparison:** To compare signatures between a VCF file and a previously generated string (e.g., from a database).

 ## Installation